-Over the years, after covering many weddings, I’ve learned a few things that, if kept in mind, might help logistically.
-This little booklet is a collection of helpful insights intended to help you in the planning process.
+After covering many weddings over many years, I’ve learned a few things that might help some couples logistically.
+This little page is a collection of helpful insights intended to help you in the planning process.

 The suggested timing in this wedding guide are suggestions/estimates to give you a frame of reference when planning.
 I should note that this guide is structured primarily around what tend to be the most common types of weddings that I’ve photographed throughout the years and not intended to be a catch-all guide.
 If the wedding you’re planning is more personally tailored, I’m happy to consult with you on specific timing and best practices around your event.
 If you’re working with a wedding planner, I’m more than happy to coordinate and collaborate.